Magnolia, Arkansas

 Magnolia is a city in Columbia County, Arkansas, United States.
 As of the 2010 census the population was 11,577.
 The city is the county seat of Columbia County.

-Magnolia is home to the World's Largest Charcoal Grill and the World Championship Steak Cookoff, part of the Magnolia Blossom Festival.
-The city is also home to Southern Arkansas University.

 History

 The city was founded in 1853.
 At the time of its incorporation in 1858, the city had a population of about 1,950.

 On November 11, 1919 Jordan Jameson was lynched in the town square of Magnolia.
 A large white mob seized Jameson after he allegedly shot the local sheriff.
 They tied him to a stake and burned him alive.

-The city grew slowly as an agricultural and regional cotton market until the discovery of oil just east of the city in March 1938, with the Barnett #1 drilled by the Kerr-Lynn Company.
+The city grew slowly as an agricultural and regional cotton market until the discovery of oil just east of the city in March 1938, with the Barnett No. 1 drilled by the Kerr-Lynn Company.
 The Magnolia Oil Field was an important discovery for the city as well as for the nation, as it was the largest producing field (in volume) during the early years of World War II, helping to sustain the American war effort.

 In March 2013, more than 5,000 barrels of oil leaked from a Lion Oil Trading & Transportation storage tank in Magnolia, with some flowing into a bayou.